aman9463/carrierwave-optimize-image/README.md

 # carrierwave-optimize-image

-This gem allows you to compress lossless images with the help of ffmpeg library on carrierwave gem
+This gem allows you to compress lossless images with the help of ffmpeg library on carrierwave gem.
+This library is inspired from carrierwave-imageoptimizer.

 ## Installation